 While running and developing Berlin Singularity, I noticed how many deep-tech start-ups had issues with fundraising, and researched the wider market and financing gap.
 We spun out a consultancy group, Kardashev Tech, working with biotech start-ups to improve upon their business models and fundraising strategies in order to connect them with Seed or Series A funding.
 During this time, I presented several times on investing in emerging technology including at Oxford, Birkbeck and Stanford Universities.
 I am an Affiliate Scholar at the Institute for Ethics and Emerging Technology, which was founded by Nick Bostrom and James Hughes, as well as a Director of the Neuroethics Foundation, founded by David Pearce.

-Over the last two years, my research has shifted towards investment structures, decision analysis, machine intelligence and tools that systematically advance science.
+Over the last four years, my research has shifted towards investment structures, decision analysis, machine intelligence and tools that systematically advance science.
 In 2014, I wrote a collection of essays on the topics of institutional investment, decision-making, and the potential impact of artificial intelligence.
 Some of these ideas can be found in this Medium piece ‘Finance: An Industry Based on Psychology’.
 I find machine learning compelling because of its ability to reduce complexity, evaluating more variable data than humans.
-In 2015, I spoke about the intersection of machine learning, predictive analytics and business in a global campaign for The Economist & Microsoft, risks and rewards, including for Vanity Fair.
-I strongly believe that both investors and spokespersons of differing technologies should have a pragmatic understanding of the subject that compels them.
-For that reason, I play around with python’s Scikit-learn and Theano modules.
+In 2015, I spoke about the intersection of machine learning, predictive analytics and business in a global campaign for The Economist & Microsoft, risks and rewards of AI for Vanity Fair and Intelligence Squared and similarly at the Effective Altruism Global Summit.

 We all suffer because of humanity’s innate myopia.
 However, the systems that define us are complex.
 I’m growing to learn more about the systemic failures in the justice system by helping with San Quentin State Prison’s Financial Literacy course.
 The opportunity to volunteer at San Quentin came through my much-missed friend Dan Fredinburg, who continues to impact my life every day.